zela/consent/readme.md

 - authentication persistence via SessionStorage (for tab reload)
 - dynamic consent form rendering
 - consent form output to console on submit
+- an example test for the happy path

 ## "Nice to have", for perspective